FreeRADIUS/wiki.freeradius.org/guide/2FA-Active-Directory-plus-Proxy.md

                                 Ldap-UserDN := "%{User-Name}@my-domain.com"
 </pre>

-To force a direct LDAP bind using the authenticating user we explicitly set the <b>Ldap-UserDN</b> attribute.
+To force a direct LDAP bind using the authenticating users credentials we explicitly set the <b>Ldap-UserDN</b> attribute.
 For Active Directory LDAP the syntax username@my-domain.com is usually working.

 <pre>
                                 Auth-Type := LDAP
 </pre>

-Force authentication to be done using LDAP Auth-Type.
+Force authentication to be done using Auth-Type LDAP.

 <pre>
         else {